damienroche/vue-custom-google-autocomplete/README.md

 ## Installation

 You need [Vue.js](https://vuejs.org/) **version 2.0+** and an [Google PLACE API](https://developers.google.com/places/web-service/get-api-key) key.
-This plugin comes without any css, the main goal is to use it with differents framework.
-To do this, you can pass multiple classes in options and custom the results template (See examples section).
+This plugin is a renderless component.
+It comes without any css as the main goal is to use it with differents frameworks.

+If you looking for framework oriented components, you can import them separately (see ***pre-configured*** section) PR are welcome for other components

-### 1 Install via npm
+### Install via npm

 ```bash
 npm install vue-custom-google-autocomplete
 yarn add vue-custom-google-autocomplete
 ```

-### 2 Import and use
+### Import and use

+Note: if you want a specific preconfigured component, skit this step and import it as a simple component (see ***pre-configured*** section)

 ```javascript
 import Vue from 'vue'